SashaBrockman/phase-3-project/README.md

     has name (class method)
         Searches the branches table to see if a name exists and returns a corresponding boolean value.

-    has address (calss method)
-        Searches the branches table to see if an address exists and returns a corresponding boolean value.

     customers (self method)
         Fetches informtion from the customers table to return one or more instances of Customer that belong to a branch.